reggie3/Expo_API_Test/README.md

+## Expo API Test
+This repo contains the source code for the series of blog posts related to implementing an authentication flow using Amazon Web Services' Lambda and API Gateway to perform user authentication and authorization for an application built using React Native, Redux, and Expo.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).